udsdepend/fm21-momba-tutorial/book/preparation.md

 ## Windows

 1. To install Docker, use the [Docker Desktop](https://www.docker.com/products/docker-desktop) installer without changing any settings.
+    This may require restarting your computer.
+    Please make sure to have the windows features [*Windows Subsystem for Linux* and *Virtual Machine Platform* (for Windows Home) or *Hyper-V* (for Windows Pro) enabled](https://docs.docker.com/desktop/windows/troubleshoot/#virtualization).
+    In case you run into any problems checkout the [Docker Troubleshooting Guide](https://docs.docker.com/desktop/windows/troubleshoot/) or send us an email.

-    To **pull the Docker image required for the tutorial** run in a PowerShell:
+2. To **pull the Docker image required for the tutorial** run in a PowerShell:
     ```
     docker pull mcr.microsoft.com/vscode/devcontainers/python:0-3.9-bullseye
     ```
     This command will download the required image so that it is already present on the day of the tutorial.
     In case Docker is not properly set up, this command will fail.
-2. To install VS Code, use the [official installer](https://code.visualstudio.com/#alt-downloads).
+3. To install VS Code, use the [official installer](https://code.visualstudio.com/#alt-downloads).

 ## Ubuntu